15 Landmark Dance Tracks of 1991

 The late, great Tony Wilson of Factory Records fame reckoned contemporary music revolutions occurred every 13 years: the Beatles' first album was released in 1963; after which in 1976, punk kicked off; then 13 years later, in 1989, dance music came up smiling.
-Aside from the fact Wilson's theory ran aground shortly after -- otherwise, 2002 should have been something amazing; well, better than Britney Spears' Crossroads -- I would argue any attention paid to dance music would best be spent on 1991.
+Wilson's theory ran aground shortly after -- otherwise, 2002 should have been something amazing.
+Well, better than Britney Spears' Crossroads.
+I would argue any attention paid to early electronic dance music would best be spent on 1991.

 Nomad - "I Wanna Give You Devotion"